 Click or tap the right or left edges of the eBook to turn pages.

 Click or tap and hold a word to access definitions, notes, and highlights.

-Click or tap the bookmark icon in the upper-left to save your position.
+Click or tap the bookmark icon in the upper-right to save your position.

-Use the table of contents to navigate quickly through an eBook.
+Use the table of contents (called "Chapters" in the menu) to navigate quickly through an eBook.